mroshaw/acc-custom-activity/README.md

 1. Go to Administration > Configuration > JavaScript codes.
 2. Create a new record.
-3. Use the name and description: "cus:cusCustomActivity.js".
+3. Use the name and description: "cus:customActivity.js".
-4. Copy and paste the code from the `src/JavaScript codes/custom_activity.js` file.
+4. Copy and paste the code from the "src/JavaScript codes/cusCustomActivity.js" file.
 5. Save the record.

 ## Deploy Schemas

 This solution works by extending the `xtk:workflow` schema with a new schema instance called `cus:workflow`.
-If you've already extended this schema, you will want to manually merge the new schema XML into your configuration.
+If you've already extended this schema, you can either manually merge the new schema XML into your configuration or you can extend `xtk:workflow` again into a dedicated schema.

 Steps to deploy the schema changes: